cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

     * `executable_path`: Where the tfsec binary is located in the {{< param cfy_manager_name >}}.
 If using it, It is your {{< param product_name >}} Administrator's responsibility to ensure this binary is on the system and that it is executable by the `cfyuser`.
     * `config`: tags, as valid JSON (NOT HCL)
     * `flags_override`: 'tfsec can by run with no arguments and will act on the current folder.
+### TFsec
+cloudify.nodes.terraform.Module:properties.resource_config
+  * tfsec_config:  tfsec is a static analysis security scanner for your Terraform code.
+    * installation_source: The URL to download the tfsec binary from, e.g. 'https://github.com/aquasecurity/tfsec/releases/download/v1.1.3/tfsec-linux-amd64'.
+    * executable_path: If the binary is already located on your system (you installed it manually), this is the path on the file system, e.g. /usr/local/bin/tfsec.
+    * config: tags, as valid JSON (NOT HCL)
+    * flags_override: 'tfsec can by run with no arguments and will act on the current folder.
           For a richer experience, there are many additional command line arguments that you can make use of.
           For example: [ "debug", "run-statistics"] (without --).
           To continue even if issues found 'soft-fail' flag should be used.